 How do I apply for the EFDA course?

-Request an application form (mailings are in April only) from the Dental Hygiene Office (937-512-2779).
-If you call before April, you will be put on a list and sent a form when they become available.
+Request an application form (mailings are in February) from the Dental Hygiene Office (937-512-2779).
+If you call before February, you will be put on a list and sent a form when they become available.
 Review the application thoroughly and fill out ALL information requested, including employer recommendation form and copy of CURRENT certification/licensure.
 Return the application to the Dental Hygiene Office by the date indicated on the form.
-Applicants are one a first come, first serve basis with proven CDA or RDH credentials.
+Applicants are on a first come, first serve basis with proven CDA or RDH credentials.